NightHawkATL/outage-tracker/README.md

 ## 🚀 Installation

 Deploy via Docker Compose.
-The application uses a single persistent volume to save your settings and history logs from the Web UI.
+The application uses a single persistent volume to save your settings, Tailscale identity, and history logs.

 ### `compose.yaml`